mendix/docs/content/en/docs/refguide/modeling/data/oql/oql-expressions.md

 ### MAX and MIN

 Returns the maximum or minimum value from a column, with all data types being supported.
-Boolean values are treated as `0` and `1`, strings are compared alphanumerically.
+Boolean values are treated as `0` and `1`, strings are compared alphabetically.
 Null values are ignored.

 ### SUM